SohailAkhtarChanna/ATM_Interface_System.java/README.md.txt

-# ATM Interface System
+## Note

-This project was developed as a university project.
+This repository is a fork of the original team repository.
+The project was developed collaboratively as part of a university coursework project, and this fork is maintained to showcase my contributions and project work.

-Minor documentation update.